 The LGBTQIA+ acronym has evolved over the years.
 So has its representation.
 You might still not know what each letter in this umbrella term (aka the TikTok-famous “alphabet mafia”) stands for.
 Or why it’s so important to have the words to identify and express who you are.
 Chelsea Del Rio, historian and associate professor of history at LaGuardia Community College, helped us break down the communities behind LGBTQIA+.
 Including the ones that don’t always get mentioned.

-What does LGBTQIA stand for?
+What does LGBTQIA+ stand for?

-“LGBTQIA stands for lesbian, gay, bisexual, transgender, queer/questioning, intersex, and asexual/agender.
-It represents those people who in some way do not identify with heterosexuality and/or the gender binary,” said Professor Chelsea Del Rio, historian and associate professor of history at LaGuardia Community College.
+LGBTQIA+ stands for lesbian, gay, bisexual, transgender, queer/questioning, intersex, and asexual/agender.
+In other words, “It represents those people who in some way do not identify with heterosexuality and/or the gender binary,” said Del Rio.

-“The history matters because we matter… Studying the history of sexuality reveals that queer people, diverse sexual practices, and gender identities have always existed.
-This knowledge is an important part of pushing back against homophobia and discrimination,” said Del Rio.
+While some of the letters may be newer to the acronym, the people they represent are not.
+“Studying the history of sexuality reveals that queer people, diverse sexual practices, and gender identities have always existed.
+This knowledge is an important part of pushing back against homophobia and discrimination,” explained Del Rio.

 Which communities are represented by the LGBTQIA+ acronym?